Risankizumab

 Body weight

 Risankizumab clearance and volume of distribution increase as body weight increases which may result in reduced efficacy in subjects with high body weight (>130 kg).
-However, this observation is based on a limited number of subjects.
+However, this observation is based on a limited number of subjects with plaque psoriasis.
+Body weight had no clinically meaningful impact on risankizumab exposure or efficacy in psoriatic arthritis, Crohn’s disease, or ulcerative colitis.
 No dose adjustment based on body weight is currently recommended.

 Gender or race

-The clearance of risankizumab was not significantly influenced by gender or race in adult subjects with plaque psoriasis.
-No clinically meaningful differences in risankizumab exposure were observed in Chinese or Japanese subjects compared to Caucasian subjects in a clinical pharmacokinetic study.
+The clearance of risankizumab was not significantly influenced by gender or race in adult subjects with plaque psoriasis or psoriatic arthritis.
+No clinically meaningful differences in risankizumab exposure were observed in Chinese or Japanese subjects compared to Caucasian subjects in a clinical pharmacokinetic study in healthy volunteers.

 Preclinical safety data

-Nonclinical data revealed no special hazard for humans based on repeat-dose toxicity studies including safety pharmacology evaluations, and a reproductive and developmental toxicity study in cynomolgus monkeys at doses of up to 50 mg/kg/week (producing exposures of about 70 times the clinical exposure at maximum recommended human dose [MRHD]).
+Nonclinical data revealed no special hazard for humans based on repeat-dose toxicity studies including safety pharmacology evaluations, and an enhanced pre- and post-natal developmental toxicity study in cynomolgus monkeys at doses of up to 50 mg/kg/week (producing exposures of about 70 times the clinical exposure at maximum recommended human dose [MRHD]).

 Mutagenicity and carcinogenicity studies have not been conducted with risankizumab.
 In a 26-week chronic toxicology study in cynomolgus monkeys at doses of up to 50 mg/kg/week (about 70 times the clinical exposure at the MRHD), there were no pre-neoplastic or neoplastic lesions observed and no adverse immunotoxicity or cardiovascular effects were noted.